renspringlea/ryba.ren/books.md

 ## Politics and history
 Criteria: from AskHistorians Master Book List or written by a proper professor-level historian
-- Tides of History's Season 4: Prehistory, eps 1 - 49 (Patrick Wyman) @escapepod @begun
+- Tides of History's Season 4: Prehistory, eps 1 - 49 (Patrick Wyman)
 > Verdict: A/A+, depending on episode.
 Extremely high-quality and very rigorous - the author shares many of my core views on doing science and interpreting evidence.
 My absolute favourites were the episode on Ötzi and the episode on the Yamnaya Culture.
 The tattoo episode was cool too.
 Skipped a few eps that didn't interest me (especially post-agriculture).
 - Paul: A Very Short Introduction (EP Sanders)
 > Verdict: A.
-- Postwar: A history of Europe since 1945 (Tony Judt) @kobo @begun
+- Postwar: A history of Europe since 1945 (Tony Judt)
 > Verdict: A+.
 Masterpiece, extremely detailed and well-researched.
 I particularly like the earlier chapters on Europe's immediate postwar economic development and the later chapter on how the discourse of human rights emerged, neither of which was guaranteed (and two things that often get taken for granted today).
-- The Landscape of History (John Lewis Gaddis) @audible-us @begun
+- The Landscape of History (John Lewis Gaddis)
 > This book is good fun.
 It's a personal and philosophical reflection that focuses on what it means to do history, though it's witty and it meanders enjoyably along the way.
 Chapter 4 and its emphasis on staying attached to reality, over theoretical purity and elegance, resonated with me.
 Some of the conclusions in Chapter 5 seem invalid to me, but I suppose this is because my job is to predict and influence the future (i.e. make policy), and the author is very clear that he doesn't think this is the job of a historian.

 ## Science